huali235/ip-address-tracker/README.md

 To use ip-address-tracker, follow these steps:

-1. Start the development server: `npm start`
+1. Start the development server: `npm run dev`
 2. Open your browser and navigate to `http://localhost:5173/`